Megaemce/AnnoyScript/posts/The fastest way to work with arrays.md

 }
 ```

+Looks okay, but it's actually quite slow<sub>🐌</sub>!
+And don't even try to tell me that "everything will be smoothed out by a V8 engine that will magically turn this lazy-ass code into magic".
+We are not in the GCC town; it's the JavaScript ghetto!
+Things just don't get smoothed out here so easily.

-Looks okish, but it's actually a big slowpoke<sub>🐌</sub>!
-Let's find a better, totally ninja-style, blazingly fast secret technique!
+Let's find a better, totally ninja-style, blazingly fast secret technique.
 But first, we need to reveal the first truth about JavaScript's arrays.

+*[GCC]: GNU Compiler Collection
+*[V8]: JavaScript and WebAssembly engine developed by Google for Chrome browser

-## Empty array vs already filled array
+## Empty array vs prepared array

 Should we start our workout with an empty mind or filled with memories of the times we failed as a developer?
-Or, to stay on track with this topic, should we just create an empty workout array, or is it better to have it filled with empty slots ready to get sweaty💦?
+Or, to stay on track with the main quest, should we just create an empty workout array, or is it better to have it filled with empty slots ready to get sweaty💦?

 ```js
 const workout_empty = [];